schlosser/learn-websites/Building Awesome Websites.md

 <a id="top"></a>
 # Building Awesome Websites

-*Building modern, scrolling websites with .*
+*Building modern websites HTML, CSS, JavaScript, and jQuery.*

 Written and developed by [Dan Schlosser](http://schlosser.io) and [ADI](https://adicu.com).